neeravkarani/personal/_posts/visa/2024-06-20-switzerland-work-visa.md

  - Details of family members in Switzerland, if any
  - All previous stays in Switzerland (dates of entry / exit)
  - Place where visa shall be issued by the Switzerland’s representation abroad.

+### By Swiss Consulate in USA
+ - Original valid passport.
+Must be valid for at least 3 months beyond the planned arrival date and have 2 empty visa pages
+ - Copy of valid passport (photo, data and signature pages only)
+ - For non US citizens: notarized copy of proof of residency in the USA e.g. J1 visa (plus copy of DS-2019)
+ - Two recent passport photographs.
+Digital files and photocopies will not be accepted.
+ - Authorization letter from Switzerland
+ - [Visa fee](https://www.fdfa.admin.ch/countries/usa/en/home/visa/entry-ch/more-90-days/fees-national.html), paid by Money Order / Cashier's cheque in the name of ‘Consulate General of Switzerland in New York’.
+ - Prepaid and self-addressed return envelope with tracking, to return the passport (UPS, FedEx or USPS).
+Please indicate your name and address as both sender and recipient.

 <br>